ScrapeWithYuri/ScrapeWithYuri/README.md

 As a freelance programmer, I specialize in building automations and integrations in Python, VBA, and Google Scripts, and I've consulted with over 100 clients throughout the world.

-I also have two online courses:
+Also, I have two online courses:

 [Excel VBA Automation: Get The Most Out Of Excel!](https://www.udemy.com/course/excel-vba-from-beginner-to-hero-real-world-business-examples/?referralCode=61E43563490B07A7FA40)